CPAN-Security/security.metacpan.org/_posts/2024-02-10-vulnerable-spreadsheet-parsing-modules.md

 On January 10th, CPANSec notifies the oss-security mailing list

-On January 17th, Michael Daum released another update to Spreadsheet::ParseXLSX version 0.30 with fixes for a XXE attack vulnerability CVE-XXX.
+On January 17th, Michael Daum released another update to Spreadsheet::ParseXLSX version 0.30 with fixes for a XXE attack vulnerability.
 CPANSec requests a CVE identifier.
 CVE-2024-23525 was issued on January 17th, 2024 for the XXE vulnerability.

 On January 18th, CPANSec notifies oss-security mailing list and Michael Daum released Spreadsheet::ParseXLSX version 0.31 which referenced CVE-2024-23525 which had been fixed in version 0.30.